Federal Financial Aid

 - Student must register for at least half-time status

-Federal Stafford Loans (Student Loan)
+Federal Stafford Loans (Undergraduate and Graduate Students)

 Stafford Loans come in two types, subsidized and unsubsidized loans.
 For subsidized loans, the government pays interest on the loan while the student is in school.
 Eligibility is based on financial need.
 For unsubsidized loans, all interest is paid by the borrower.
 (However, interest payments may be deferred by adding their amount to the principal.)
 The grace period for Stafford Loans is six months after graduation or un-enrolling from the college.